dddderek/ahad/README.md

 [Note to recruiters / potential employers perusing this code: I develop this project in a private repo on BitBucket, so I just copied the latest version over to GitHub so that my code could be publicly viewed in the most conventional place.
-I'd be glad to share the BitBucket repo upon request.]
+I'd be glad to share the BitBucket repo upon request.
+I also store copious Dev Notes in Evernote and am glad to share that notebook upon request as well.
+Long live Dev Notes!
+Well worth the energy!]

 [*Altadena Heritage*](http://altadenaheritage.org/)